The UGPN Research Collaboration Fund

-This will provide funding of US$20,000 (for bilateral projects) or US$30,000 (for trilateral projects) for high quality research collaborations between researchers at the University of São Paulo, North Carolina State University and the University of Surrey.
-The second call for proposals is now open, with a deadline of 15 November 2012.
+This will provide funding of up to US$20,000 (bilateral projects), US$30,000 (trilateral projects) or US$40,000 (quadrilateral projects) for high quality research collaborations between researchers at the University of São Paulo, North Carolina State University, the University of Wollongong and the University of Surrey.
+For further details click, The UGPN Research Collaboration Fund

-This will provide grants of £2000 for University staff to develop links with staff at universities that are members of the Santander Universities Network.
+These awards provide grants of up to £2000 for University staff to develop links with staff at universities that are members of the Santander Universities Network.
+For further information on eligibility and how to apply, please visit the Santander Staff Mobility page.

 There are a range of sources of external funding for international collaboration.
 Some of the key sources are highlighted here.